vintasoftware/django-role-permissions/docs/functions.rst

 .. function:: has_role(user, roles)

 Receives a user and a role and returns ``True`` if user has the specified role.
-Roles can be passed as object, camel cased string representation or inside a list.
+Roles can be passed as object, snake cased string representation or inside a list.

 .. code-block:: python